samuel-puschacher/spgpstrack/README.md

 # spGPStrack - LoRaWAN GPS Mapping

-This Program is a LoRaWAN GPS Tracker for mapping purposes It is developed for Arduino Uno and Dragion Lora/GPs Shield
+This Program is a LoRaWAN GPS Tracker for mapping purposes It is developed for Arduino Uno and Dragino Lora/GPs Shield
   - will transmit the location all x Meters
   - you can Choose the Payload Format between CayenneLPP and a Payload decoder Function
   - the Software supports confirmed uplink and the Arduino will beep
   - You can read The GPS over Hardware Serial or Software Serial, so it's easier for development if you see what is going on during real operation
   - In case of Hardware Serial usage you can enable a Software Serial for debugging To get started just replace the LoRaWAN Keys!!!